glesica/missing-course/README.md

 ## Instruction

 Lectures will be delivered electronically due to the COVID-19 pandemic.
+See Moodle for the Zoom link.

-Office hours will be held virtually in an on-demand fashion.
+[Office hours](office-hours.html) will be held virtually in an on-demand fashion.
 Please use [Calendly](https://calendly.com/glesica) to schedule an office hours appointment.
-I am also available on Microsoft Teams (see below).

 If you need help with an assignment, it is generally a good idea to include whatever code or data you are working with when you email me.
 You can do this